-August Alsina Breaks Silence On Jada’s Red Table Talk, Drops “Entanglements” Track With Rick Ross [Audio]
+Entangled August Alsina Breaks Silence On Jada’s Red Table Talk ‘It Was Exactly That–Complicated’

 August Alsina Drops New Track "Entanglements" With Rick Ross (Audio)

-August Alsina Breaks Silence On Jada’s Red Table Talk, Drops “Entanglements” Track With Rick Ross [Audio]
+Entangled August Alsina Breaks Silence On Jada’s Red Table Talk ‘It Was Exactly That–Complicated’

 After Jada Pinkett Smith called her relationship with a 20-something NOLA singer an “entanglement” the singer himself is finally responding.